osudrl/cassie-trajectory-editor/WRITEUP.md

 <img align="right" src="https://user-images.githubusercontent.com/10334426/44125251-5c2ccc6c-9fe6-11e8-9641-b55f9eeeeec0.png" width="300">

 The current solver optimizes the process by seeding the last (solved) frame's pose for subsequent calculation.
-The trajectory is continuous, so this seed will be much closer to the target than this frame's initial position.
+This seed will be much closer to the target than this frame's initial position.
 As a result, the solver needs fewer simulation cycles to get the body to the target.
 Furthermore, a shorter distance allows the solver to use larger PD constants without risking simulation instability.

-There is a disadvantage: the seeding finds a "band" of solutions.
+There is a disadvantage: **complete** seeding finds a "band" of solutions.
 The robot poses are continuous within the "solved" frames.
 Yet the edges of the solved frames diverge from the original trajectory.
 Ideally, the solver only slightly modifies the poses at the tail ends of the smoothed perturbation.